 - Also, you will most likely be inviting people over more during those first six months.
 By keeping up with your home, you won’t have to do as much for your guests.
 Instead, you could focus on preparing food or playing with your kids.

-Keeping a tidy home doesn’t mean you need to do a deep clean every time.
+This usually depends on the person, but for me keeping a tidy home doesn’t mean you need to do a deep clean every time.
 In fact, what I mean by tiding up is what my husband and I call the quick clean.
 This means that you just put everything away in a general location.
 This could be throwing all the toys into a few baskets and then placing those baskets along the wall.
 Or it could be putting the dishes in the dishwasher after everyone has gone to bed.
-AJ and I will generally split the tasks.
+We split up the tasks to get done quicker.
 One does dishes and the other organizes the downstairs.
-Like I said above, since we do this constantly, it only takes us 15-20 minutes each night.
+Like I said above, since we do this constantly, it only takes us about 30 minutes each night.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.